MEET THE ZIP HOODIES CHALLENGE WINNER!

 You never know what life may throw your way, so sometimes you gotta ask the big stuff: If you had to choose, would you rather draw with your toes for the rest of eternity, or eat paintbrushes everyday for life?
 Yea, we know, it’s a tough one.
 Thankfully, the artists behind next week’s new tees shared with us their preferences, so finally we’re getting some clarity.
 Check ‘em out below, and come back to shop their awesome new designs next Monday!

 “I heard paintbrushes are very nutritive, but I would rather draw with my toes.
-It ain’t that hard.” :p
+It ain’t that hard. :p” Buy this tee now!

 THE 8TH ANNUAL THREADLESS FAMILY REUNION WAS BEYOND FAR OUT!